 These principles are only a few of what informed the development of ESG reporting.
 Others are materiality, stakeholder responsiveness, timeliness, and practicality.

-Sustainability reporting, which starts with setting goals and defining how to achieve them, can have a lot of benefits to your business.
+ESG Sustainability Reporting, which starts with setting goals and defining how to achieve them, can have a lot of benefits to your business.

 More importantly, the effects of your work will go a long way in curing the planet of the current problems facing it.
 Therefore, make sure to think about the benefits as you seek the answer to the question, “What is ESG reporting?”
 Here are some of the main advantages to anticipate:

-· Better awareness about the risks and opportunities for your enterprise.
+· Better awareness about the risks and opportunities for your enterprise (all about ESG compliance).

 · Makes it easier for you to appreciate the link between the financial and non-financial performance of your enterprise.